-Text in this section should explain why/how the proposed research is important.
+The text in this section should explain why/how the proposed research is important.
 You should carefully review other significant, related work and demonstrate how your proposed research will build on this base.
 Finally, be sure to clearly describe how this project will significantly contribute to achieving a Goal and Research Topic specified in the Call.
 As you write this, be sure to re-review the wording of the Goal and Research Topic you are addressing, in its entirety, so you can make the strongest case possible in your justification.
+A vague listing of references to the Goal and Research Topic without an effective explanation of how the proposed work will specifically address the Goal and Research Topic will not be deemed sufficient.

-4. GENERAL WORK PLAN AND MILESTONES:
+4. GENERAL WORK PLAN, RESEARCH DESIGN, METHODS, AND MILESTONES:

 Clearly and succinctly state your project's hypotheses or goals.
 Then list the objectives of your project (which should be the same as listed in the 90-2 form).
-Describe the overall work plan and outline in detail the research methods, techniques, and analytical/statistical methods (as appropriate) that will be used to accomplish the stated objectives.
+Describe the overall work plan and outline in detail the research design, methods, techniques, and analytical/statistical methods (as appropriate) that will be used to accomplish the stated objectives.
 Spell out what you expect to accomplish and in what time frame, identifying specific milestones.
 Be sure to include: